MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 # Testing Android Apps

-After getting invited to test an Android Application in App Center you will receive an email notifying you of your pending invitation.
+After getting invited to test an Android Application in App Center you'll receive an email notifying you of your pending invitation.
 The following sections outline the steps you need to take to get started testing this app.

 ## Device configuration